BalaQan/Artela-node-run-guide/README.md

 #Whenever your node is synced, It means (Catching Up = False) and every Blocks synced with network block then You can go to the next step!
 #You can check your node status here: https://betanet-scan.artela.network/

+#Enter the following command to check:

+artelad status 2>&1 | jq .SyncInfo

+#If the movement to the front of the blocks is slow, restart the node with the following command:

+sudo systemctl restart artelad